Laurent-Bosteels/Advanced-JS-Interactions/README.md

 Go check out the HTML file!
 Everything you need to know is there!

 ## Must-have features
-- [ ] A parallax carousel
+- [x] A parallax carousel
-- [ ] A collage with popup for more details
+- [x] A collage with popup for more details (alt caption needs to be added)
-- [ ] Hover image above every Pokemon in the text
+- [x] Hover image above every Pokemon in the text
 - [ ] Functional chaser or runner circle

 ## Nice-to-have features